glapa-grossklag/rle/README.md

 	Oh noo4!

-This is how this program encodes and decodes data!
+This is how this program encodes and decodes data, and is known as traditional run-length encoding.

 # Usage